Irvine, North Ayrshire: Governance

 Irvine was granted its first Burgh Charter around 1249.
 This entitled the town to organise its own affairs under a Town Council.
 In circa 1372 a dispute arose between Irvine and Ayr as to which of the two burghs had rights to control trade in the Barony of Cunninghame and Barony of Largs.
 The Burgesses of Irvine were able to produce Royal Charters showing that the town had the right to control trade in the Baronies of Cunninghame and Largs.
 The dispute was resolved by Robert II's Royal Charter of 8 April 1372 conferring Royal Burgh status.

 Originally Fullarton remained outwith the Royal Burgh of Irvine as a distinct village and latterly burgh in its own right in the Parish of Dundonald until the Irvine Burgh Act 1881 extended the town's boundaries.

 Irvine continued to administer itself with the usual Royal Burgh administrative arrangements of Provost, Bailies and Burgesses, who were based at Irvine Townhouse.
 Responsibility for public health, schools and strategic services such as roads passed to Ayr County Council in 1930 when the town was re-classified as a Small Burgh.
-On 16 May 1975 the Royal Burgh of Irvine Town Council was abolished and its functions were transferred to the now defunct Cunninghame and Strathclyde Regional Council before being transferred from 1 April 1996 onwards to North Ayrshire Council.
+On 16 May 1975 the Royal Burgh of Irvine Town Council was abolished and its functions were transferred to the now defunct Cunninghame District Council and Strathclyde Regional Council before being transferred from 1 April 1996 onwards to North Ayrshire Council.
 The bulk of the Royal Burgh records have been made available to the public in Irvine Townhouse.

 There is a Community council in Irvine.
 However, unlike counterparts elsewhere in Scotland, it opts not to use 'Royal Burgh of' in its title.
 The motto used on the coat of arms of the Royal Burgh is 'Tandem Bona Causa Triumphat.'
 This means "The Good Cause Triumphs in the end".
-The Westminster Constituency of Central Ayrshire is currently held by the Scottish National Party (SNP).
-The Member of Parliament (MP) is Philippa Whitford.
+The Westminster Constituency of Central Ayrshire is currently held by Scottish Labour.
+The Member of Parliament (MP) is Alan Gemmell.
 The Scottish Parliament Constituency of Cunninghame South is also held by the Scottish National Party.
 The Member of the Scottish Parliament (MSP) is Ruth Maguire.

 At the 2014 Scottish independence referendum Irvine went against the national trend where 28 out of 32 council areas voted against the proposal for Scotland to become an independent state on a margin of 55.3% No to 44.7% Yes.
 In the Irvine West electoral ward 6,543 votes were cast in favour of independence compared with 6,397 votes cast against the proposal, with a vote share of 50.56% "Yes" to 49.44% "No".
 In Irvine East there were 7,111 "Yes" votes and 6,811 "No" votes, on a vote share of 51.08% Yes to 48.92% No. For Irvine as a whole there were 13,654 "Yes" votes and 13,208 "No" votes, breaking down to 50.83% Yes to 49.17% No.